Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 Best virtual terminals

-Virtual terminals let your business take card payments over the phone.
+Virtual terminals let you accept card payments over the phone, or through the mail.
 There’s no need for an extra phone line, or any expensive equipment.

 Like a payment gateway, a virtual terminal provides the connection between the seller and the buyer.
 It’s crucial if you do any business over the phone, or want to take payments remotely.
-Let’s take a look at some of the virtual terminal suppliers that are leading the rest.
+Let’s take a look at the virtual terminal suppliers that are leading the way.

-Worldpay is a giant in the global card payment processing arena, and excels in providing effective, easy-to-use card processing solutions.
-Its virtual terminals are no exception: with a simple interface, risk management tools, and real-time reporting, Worldpay has the bases covered.
-This leaves you with more time to take payments and develop your business.
-And with a small, straightforward monthly fee, it’s as cheap as a subscription to your local paper.
+Worldpay (sound familiar?) is a giant in the global card payment processing arena.
+Worldpay excels in providing effective, easy-to-use card processing solutions, and its virtual terminals are no exception.
+Worldpay's virtual terminal – with a simple interface, risk management tools, and real-time reporting – has all the bases covered.
+And, costing just a small, straightforward monthly fee, Worldpay's virtual terminal is as cheap as a subscription to your local paper.

 - Customer support available every hour of every day